appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/insert-and-update-data-in-sql.md

 ## Insert single row

- To insert data, you can either use the Table widget's inline editing feature to insert data directly from the Table or use a JSON Form/Form widget.
+To insert single row, you can either use the Table widget's inline editing feature to update data directly from the Table or use a JSON Form or Form widget.
 If you want to insert a single row of data into a specific table in your database, follow these steps:

 *Example*: you have a `user` table and you want to insert data into it using a JSON form.